-MACU PD and the Oklahoma City Fire Marshal are involved in plan review and inspections of every new and remodeled project that occurs on the MACU campus.
+The Oklahoma City Fire Marshal is involved in plan review and inspections of every new and remodeled project that occurs on the MACU campus.
 In addition, the Oklahoma City Fire Marshal inspects every existing facility on campus to eliminate any potential fire hazards and ensure that the fire and life-safety systems located in those buildings are functioning properly.
 The Oklahoma City Fire Marshal also is responsible for the investigations of fires that occur on campus to determine the origin and cause.
-The MACU Maintenance Department documents all fires, and forwards that information to MACU PD, for inclusion in the annual fire safety report.
+The MACU Maintenance Department documents all fires, and forwards that information to CCSO and Director of Student Life, Conduct and Safety, for inclusion in the annual fire safety report.
 The Oklahoma City Fire Marshal also provides classes to educate university employees on how to use fire extinguishers, eliminate hazards and what to do in case of a fire emergency.
 Persons can contact the Oklahoma City Fire Marshal's Office for any general fire safety questions, perceived hazards or requests for services at (405) 522-5005.

-Campus Fire Safety Month: MACU PD has declared the month of September as Fire and Safety Month, and will work in conjunction with Oklahoma City Fire Marshal's Office and the MACU Office of Student Life to provide learning opportunities for faculty, staff and students.
+Campus Fire Safety Month: Director of Student Life, Conduct and Safety has declared the month of September as Fire and Safety Month, and will work in conjunction with Oklahoma City Fire Marshal's Office and the MACU Office of Student Life to provide learning opportunities for faculty, staff and students.
 Individuals take part in a number of fire safety training programs all across campus.
 Fire drills are conducted for all Residence Life and Housing facilities and fire safety tips are sent via social media throughout the month.

-Mandatory Fire Drills: MACU PD coordinates, monitors and evaluates mandatory fire drills twice annually.
+Mandatory Fire Drills: Director of Student Life, Conduct and Safety coordinates, monitors and evaluates mandatory fire drills twice annually.

-Student Life and Housing Staff Training: Specialized training is provided at the beginning of the fall and spring semesters to instruct Student Life and Residential staff on fire extinguisher usage, evacuation procedures, activating the fire alarm system, identifying fire and life safety hazards, and tampering with fire safety equipment.
+Student Life and Housing Staff Training: Specialized training is provided at the beginning of the fall and spring semesters to instruct Residential staff on fire extinguisher usage, evacuation procedures, activating the fire alarm system, identifying fire and life safety hazards, and tampering with fire safety equipment.

-Campus Evacuation Procedures for Fires and Other Emergencies: Whenever the fire alarm sounds, all occupants in the campus residences must meet at the emergency evacuation safe location designated by the Director of Student Life.
+Campus Evacuation Procedures for Fires and Other Emergencies: Whenever the fire alarm sounds, all occupants in the campus residences must meet at the emergency evacuation safe location designated by the Director of Student Life, Conduct and Safety.
 In the case of an actual fire or other emergency, you will be moved to a designated alternate shelter area until you are notified it is safe to return to your building and room.
 As you leave your room, close your door.
 Students who do not vacate the building during the sounding of the alarm will be subject to disciplinary action.